lunarflu/lunarflu/README.md

 - 👋 Hi, I’m @lunarflu
-- 👀 I’m interested in xenomorphs and tomboys
+- 👀 I’m interested in xenomorphs and AI
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning CMSS13
 - 💞️ I’m looking to collaborate on AI / ML / AGI projects / AI in videogames
 - 📫 How to reach me lunarfu@gmail.com